amgt-d1/Simpfer/README.md

 ## Introduction
 * This repository provides an implementation of Simpfer.
-* This is a fast algorithm for reverse k-MIPS problem.
+* This is a fast algorithm for the reverse k-MIPS problem.
 * As for the details about Simpfer, please read our RecSys2021 paper, [Reverse Maximum Inner Product Search: How to efficiently find users who would like to buy my item?](https://dl.acm.org/doi/10.1145/3460231.3474229).

 ## Requirement